How to Configure Netreo to Use Active Directory (LDAP) for User Management

 2. Go to the main menu and select Administration > Users > Authentication Settings to navigate to the Authentication Settings page.

-3. In the TYPE field of the Authentication panel select Active Directory (LDAP) from the pull-down menu.
+3. In the TYPE field of the Authentication panel, select Active Directory (LDAP) from the pull-down menu.
 The Active Directory configuration options become visible.

 4. Select Add New Directory Server to add a new Active Directory server to Netreo.